 This album is offered in the spirit of the gift -- if you are interested in paying in addition to the minimum suggested price, you are welcome to pay whatever reflects your feeling of fairness, value and gratitude.

 Disclaimer: Note that psilocybin is deemed Schedule I substances under the United Nations 1971 Convention on Psychotropic Substances and is illegal in most countries, outside of government sanctioned research studies.
 The composer and author of this album, “Music For Mushrooms: A Soundtrack For The Psychedelic Practitioner”, and ceremony kit, by East Forest, do not condone the use of any substances illegal in your jurisdiction.
 The author expressly disclaim any liability, loss, or risk, personal or otherwise, that is incurred as a consequence, directly or indirectly, of the contents of the album and ceremony box.

-backgrounds.
-His work has appeared on 1631 Recordings, Aquilo Records, as well as Tender Loving Empire & Universal/Decca.
-His album "Ram Dass" charted #5 Billboard & #2 iTunes, & "Ritual Mystical" (w/MC YOGI) hit #1 iTunes & #8 Billboard.
-He's a Nord Artist & tours internationally....more
+appeared on 1631 Recordings, Aquilo Records, as well as Tender Loving Empire & Universal/Decca.
+He has two #1 albums that charted on iTunes as well as multiple top ten Billboard releases.
+He is a Nord Artist & tours internationally....more